RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/network-setup.md

 oc whoami
 ```

-You should see *cnv* service account:
+You should see *cnv* service account as previously:
 ~~~bash
 system:serviceaccount:workbook:cnv
 ~~~